Image Source: Getty / Samir Hussein

 The two secretly reunited at a themed party in June 2010, which was held in William's barracks to celebrate the end of his training.
 It was during their vacation in Kenya that October that William presented Kate with the same 12-carat oval blue Ceylon sapphire ring worn by his late mother, Princess Diana, and asked her to marry him.
 "I didn't really plan it that far in advance," William told reporters after the engagement was made public.
 "I just knew I wanted it to feel comfortable where I did it and I wanted it to mean something, other than just the act of getting engaged."

 Image Source: Getty / George Pimentel

 As we all know, in April 2011, Will and Kate went on to marry in one of the biggest and most newsworthy weddings of our generation.
 They welcomed their first child, Prince George, in July 2013, followed by Princess Charlotte, who was born in May 2015.
+Their third child, Prince Louis, came in April 2018.
 In a joint interview after their engagement, William said of their split, "We were both very young . . . we were both finding ourselves and being different characters."
 He went on: "It was very much trying to find our own way and we were growing up so it was just a bit of space, and it worked out for the better."
 See?
 There's still hope for your own fairy-tale ending.